darribas/darribas.github.com/_includes/academic.md

 ## <a id="SciJo"></a> Scientific journals

+* Arribas-Bel, D.; Gerritse, M. (in press) “From manufacturing belt, to rust belt, to college country - A Visual Narrative of the US Urban Growth”.
+Accepted for publication in *Environment and Planning A*.

 * Arribas-Bel, D.; Ramos, A.; Sanz Gracia, F. (in press) “The size distribution of employment centers within the U.S. Metropolitan Areas”.
 Accepted for publication in *Environment and Planning B -- Planning and Design*.